ayushbansal111/Todo-List/README.md

 The app is open source and is available under the MIT License.
 See the LICENSE file for more information.

 ## Credits
-The app was created by Priyanshu Bansal.
-If you have any questions or feedback, please contact me at priyanshubansal35@gmail.com.
+The app was created by Ayush Bansal.
+If you have any questions or feedback, please contact me at ayushbansal162@gmail.com.